What To Do If You Are Looking For a New Job

 Expect the Search to Take Longer Than You Imagine

-Everyone hopes to land a new job quickly, but that is not always the case.
+Everyone hopes to land a new job quickly, but that is not always true.
 In some situations, it takes months to get offered a position.
 Therefore, mentally prepare yourself for a long journey.

-If you are having a hard time finding a new job, you could think about starting your own business.
-It’s not the easiest, but it’s something that you can do while you’re waiting on that job.
+If you have difficulty finding a new job, consider starting your own business.
+It’s not the easiest, but it’s something that you can do while you’re waiting for that job.
 Check out this post that features 30+ profitable small business ideas.

 What is the longest that you went without a full-time job?
 What are some things you did when looking for a new job?